georgeabr/linux-howtos/gnome-shell-tweaks.md

-# How to do stuff
+# How to customise your gnome shell appearance

 ## Screen tearing in gnome shell
 You must enable intel `TearFree` option in xorg conf file.
 Then install the extension below: